BibliographiesProject/Bibliographies/Intro for grunt work.md

 # Intro

-Thanks again for helping out I really appreciate this.
-I'm writing this while I should be studying for my exam tommorow, but I think I should be good.

 You should download GitHub Desktop/VS Code

 Check to see if you see my projects in this page: https://github.com/BibliographiesProject/Bibliographies/projects.
 If not don't worry about it.
 If you do, please change each note to the respective column while you're working.
 Easier for both you and I.